CSCS

 Groin: Butterfly

-Hold feet with hands.
+Hold your feet with your hands.

 Butterfly